Accessible web development: make your existing code WCAG 2.2 AA compliant

 Modern web applications are built on JavaScript frameworks like React, Vue, Angular or Svelte.
 These frameworks bring their own accessibility challenges: client-side routing interrupts the natural page navigation of screen readers, dynamically rendered content may not be detected by assistive technologies, and virtual DOM implementations can complicate focus management.

-We know the accessibility-relevant specifics of common frameworks and how to correctly address them.
-For React we recommend React Aria from Adobe, for Vue the use of headless UI libraries, for Angular the built-in a11y utilities.
-In Svelte we work with native HTML elements and minimal ARIA extensions.
+We know the accessibility-relevant specifics of common frameworks and how to correctly address them in existing code.
 Regardless of framework: client-side routing must update the page title and correctly set focus, dynamic content must be announced via ARIA live regions and state changes must be communicated to assistive technologies.
+We make these adjustments in a targeted way within your existing application, without overturning the architecture.

 Making Single-Page Applications Accessible